Labor and Delivery

 I can’t agree more with Liesel about this!
 Labor isn’t some computerized and orchestrated event.
 It is very real, very human, and very evolving.

 As Liesel mentioned, it is extremely important to have a plan and to be knowledgeable about what to expect.
-But having an open mind and embracing the process as it happens is a crucial aspect of the entire experience.
+However, having an open mind and embracing the process are crucial aspects of the experience.

-Moving right along with this open mind idea is focusing on “preparation in the form of education!”
+Moving along with this open-mind idea is focusing on “preparation in the form of education!”
 The more knowledgeable you are about the birth process, how to cope with the pain, and the possible interventions that might be necessary, the better birth you’re going to have.

-When you’re choosing a childbirth class, try to find one that teaches about medical interventions with an open mind, and covers natural pain coping strategies!
-In fact, this is exactly why I designed my birth classes the way I did.
+When choosing a childbirth class, try to find one that teaches about medical interventions with an open mind and covers natural pain coping strategies!
+This is exactly why I designed my birth classes the way I did.

-Birth It Up: The Natural Series is geared for mamas that want an unmedicated birth, but still teaches about medical interventions including the process of an epidural, and emergency C-sections, just in case it is what’s right for you!
+Birth It Up: The Natural Series is geared for mamas who want an unmedicated birth but still teaches about medical interventions, including the process of an epidural and emergency C-sections, just in case it is what’s right for you!
 So many mamas share their #birthitupbaby birth stories and say they’re SO glad the course covered epidurals because they ended up wanting one!

-Birth It Up: The Epidural Series, I have an entire lesson called “Oops I accidentally went natural!”
-Because sometimes labor is so dang fast there’s no time for an epidural, and I want you to have strategies in your toolbox for how to deal with labor pain before your epidural is placed, or in event that an epidural isn’t possible!
+Birth It Up: The Epidural Series, I have an entire lesson called “Oops, I accidentally went natural!”
+Because sometimes labor is so dang fast, there’s no time for an epidural, and I want you to have strategies in your toolbox for how to deal with labor pain before your epidural is placed or if an epidural isn’t possible!

-Birth it Up: The C-Section Series I created specifically for moms who know ahead of time they will be having a C-section.
+Birth it Up: The C-Section Series I created specifically for moms who know they will be having a C-section ahead of time.
 This series will answer every what-if so you can approach your birth with confidence and a sense of control, including preparing mentally and emotionally for the big day, what to expect, the medical aspect of the c-section, and education on the recovery process.

 From my experience

 I cannot tell you how important it is to have some knowledge beforehand about the labor and delivery process.
-If I could only give you ONE “normal delivery tip”, I will tell you to take a really good childbirth class.
+If I could only give you ONE “normal delivery tip,” I would tell you to take a really good childbirth class.

 Why?
-Because just like in any of Liesel’s childbirth courses, they will provide you with a whole array of techniques, procedures, and resources that will prepare you for anything you might encounter in the delivery room.
+Just like in any of Liesel’s childbirth courses, they will provide various techniques, procedures, and resources to prepare you for anything you might encounter in the delivery room.
 Whether it be a natural birth, getting an epidural, or having a c-section… NOTHING is off the table until the baby arrives.

-You would think that as a nurse—who studied Labor & Delivery as part of my nursing requirements before I had children—I would be ready for what to expect in my own labor, right?
-Soooo wrong…
+You would think that as a nurse who studied Labor and delivery as part of my nursing requirements before I had children, I would be ready for what to expect in my labor, right?
+I was so wrong.

-I learned the hard way that when it comes to labor and delivery for first-time mamas, despite your background, nothing beats a step-by-step, informative yet practical child birthing class geared towards moms-to-be.
+I learned the hard way that when it comes to labor and delivery for first-time mamas, despite your background, nothing beats a step-by-step, informative, yet practical child-birthing class geared toward moms-to-be.
 And that is what you will find in Liesel’s Birth it Up Series.

 3. Practice pain-coping strategies BEFORE you’re in labor

-And on the note of pain-coping strategies, be sure you practice them before you need them!
+And on the note of pain-coping strategies, practice them before you need them!
 Contraction pain is no joke, and it can be really hard to summon some of those relaxation techniques or breathing exercises if you’re not already a pro.

-By practicing these strategies regularly before the big day, they will be second nature to you.
-Inside Birth It Up you’ll learn lots of mental and physical pain coping techniques to help you on the big day.
+Regularly practicing these strategies before the big day will be second nature.
+Inside Birth It Up, you’ll learn many mental and physical pain-coping techniques to help you on the big day.

 From my experience

 Ohhhh… labor pain!
 I’m not quite sure I can describe the feeling.
-Thankfully though, there are many ways you can cope with labor pain, and that is by learning—and practicing—labor pain coping techniques.
+Thankfully, there are many ways you can cope with labor pain: learning—and practicing—labor pain coping techniques.

 Well, unfortunately, that does not necessarily guarantee you pain-free labor.
-From experience, I can tell you that not all epidurals work the same, and some, don’t work at all.
+From experience, I can tell you that not all epidurals work the same, and some don’t work at all.
 How do I know?
-Well, with my second child, the epidural was as good as nothing, so taping into my pain coping techniques was a great option—in fact, it was my only option!
+Well, with my second child, the epidural was as good as nothing, so taping into my pain-coping techniques was a great option it was my only option!

 In addition, epidurals are typically not given right away.
 Usually, epidurals are administered after active labor has been reached.
 So inevitably, during early labor, you will experience some irregular contractions along the way before active labor commences and pain medication can be administered.